ascend4/ascend4/models/johnpye/fprops/PHASES.md

   `scons -C models/johnpye/fprops WITH_ASCEND=0 examples/feoh`
 - standalone Fe-O-H example links against `libfprops.so` and has an `$ORIGIN/..` runpath so it runs in-tree without `LD_LIBRARY_PATH`
+- default FPROPS builds now link IPOPT as well as NLOPT/SLSQP when both are available, but plain `auto` still uses SLSQP; IPOPT can be disabled with `WITH_FPROPS_IPOPT=0`
+- default CUnit registration includes a few guarded explicit-IPOPT smoke checks when IPOPT is compiled in, without duplicating the whole phase suite through IPOPT
 - example reports:
   - Fe amount
   - unreduced hematite